xy-kasumi/Spark-pulser/docs/user-README-CTRL-MINI-ED.md

 ### Logical layer

-**GATE/DETECT**
+### GATE/DETECT
 Host can initiate a single pulse by setting GATE to HIGH.
 If the discharge condition is good, discharge will happen after random Tig (ignition time).
-Tig is inherently random, but typically 1us~500us, and shorter if the gap is narrower.
+Tig is inherently random, but typically 10us~500us, and shorter if the gap is narrower.

+If DETECT become HIGH very quickly (within 5 μs), it is highly likely that discharge gap is short-circuit.
+In that case, the host should set GATE to LOW immediately.

+Generally, GATE can be thought of as directly driving MOSFET gate.
+However, for safety and device longevity, actual driving can be suppressed.
+See "Timing wrt.
+GATE/DETECT" section for details.

 DETECT become HIGH whenever discharge current is detected.
 The host is responsible for monitoring DETECT, and set GATE to LOW after desired pulse duration time.
+Current detection threshold is auto-set to 25% of pulse current by ED board.

 ![photo](./CTRL-MINI-ED-GD-signal-timing.png)

-Current detection threshold is auto-set to 25% of pulse current by ED board.

-**Control Registers**
+There is a constraint for combination of pulse time, pulse current, and duty factor.
+See "Pulse Shaping" section for details.

+### Control Registers
 |Address| Register      | Access | Resets to | Description |
 |-------|---------------|--------|-----------|-------------|
 | 0x01  | POLARITY      | RW     | 0         | 0: OFF, 1~4: energize with certain polarity. |